Last Updated on 2 days by traveldrafts

 Onsen and Sento

 In Onsens, water is taken directly from the spring and has natural minerals from volcanic areas.
-You can find Onsen all over Japan, as it is possible to pump out hot springs from almost anywhere in the country.
-The water of an onsen must be at least 24º C, and they have therapeutic properties due to the minerals in the water.
+You can find Onsen all over Japan, as hot springs can be pumped out from almost anywhere in the country.
+The water of an onsen must be at least 24ºC, and they have therapeutic properties due to the minerals in the water.
 Enjoy an Onsen at Ryokans, minshuku (guesthouse), or public baths.

-Besides the cleansing aspect, Onsen and Sento are places to relax and enjoy their therapeutic benefits and are important social and cultural practices in Japan.
+Besides the cleansing aspect, Onsen and Sento are places to relax and enjoy their therapeutic benefits, and are important social and cultural practices in Japan.

 High-tech Toilets